How To

 That may work very well with static (or almost static) DBs, where there is not much writing and mostly reading.
 Less so with more DB writing, and probably not particularly useful with a DB in constant change.

-When the count caching is not an option, you may want to use the countless extra, which totally avoid the need for a count query, still providing an acceptable subset of the full pagination features.
+When the count caching is not an option, you may want to use the countless extra, which totally avoids the need for a count query, still providing an acceptable subset of the full pagination features.

 # Maximize Performance